lquerel/gcp-bigquery-client/README.md

 GCP BigQuery Client (Rust)
 ==========================

-This async library provides an idiomatic access to GCP BigQuery.
+An ergonomic async client library for GCP BigQuery.
+* Support for dataset, table, streaming API and query
+* Support Service Account Key authentication (other OAuth flows will be added later)
+* Create tables and rows via builder patterns
+* Persist complex Rust structs in structured BigQuery tables
+* Async API

 <br>
-Currently this crate only supports authentication based on GCP Service Account Key.

 Other OAuth flows will be added later.

 ---
 **NOTE**